 ✓ Displays must be free standing and are limited to 36" X 36" (width x depth) when sides are extended.
 Commercially available "Science Fair Presentation Boards" are encouraged.
-Counties may enter one exhibit in each class.
-First place exhibits in each class will be displayed.
-Second place and sub-sequential exhibits may be displayed based upon space available and judges'/committees' discretion.

 Classes:

 - 01. Beginning Division (9-11 year olds) A display illustrating the project. - 02.
 Intermediate Division (12-14 year olds) A display with an accompanying report of approximately two typewritten pages. - 03.
 Advanced Division (15 and over) A display and a written report about the project that includes an interview with a scientist or someone who works in the area that is being studied.
 Reports should be three to five pages in length. - 04.
 Team Exhibit (All Ages) Team may include a maximum of three members.
 A display and a written report about the project.
 It is recommended that it include an interview with a scientist or someone who works in the area that is being studied.
 Reports should be three to five pages in length.